Edictum

 claude_agent_sdk.py Anthropic Claude Agent SDK hooks

-nanobot.py Nanobot governed ToolRegistry
+nanobot.py Nanobot enforced ToolRegistry

 google_adk.py Google ADK plugin and agent callback adapter